jiwoo-choi/RxRedux/README.md

 ### Main Concepts

 - Action : Abstraction of the user interaction.
-- Mutation : The stage or process which can mutate the app's state.
+- Mutation : The stage which can mutate the app's state.
 - State : Abstraction of view's state.

 View -> Dispatching Action -> **[Action -> Mutation -> State]** -> new state -> View Update.

 ### How Reactor works with React-Components.

-1. An Element in the component (like a button) dispatches the action.
+1. An element in the component (like a button) dispatches the action.
 2. Reactor's `Action` receives the action.
 3. Reactor convert this stream to `Mutation` stream through `mutate()` method.
-4. Reactor's `Mutation` stage mutates the states (side effecct happens in this stage).
+4. Reactor's `Mutation` stage mutates the states (side effecct happens in this step).
 5. This will call `reduce()` methods to reduce old state to new state.
 6. new states will be updated in the view component whcih subscribes the Reactor.